 5. Fuses and Circuit Breakers

 Your truck’s electrical system is not going to function properly if there’s a failure in one of the fuses or circuit breakers.
-Not only should you carry an ample supply in your toolbox but you should learn how to quickly identify which fuses and circuit breakers match the various electrical systems on your rig.
+Not only you should carry an ample supply in your toolbox but you should also learn how to quickly identify which fuses and circuit breakers match the various electrical systems on your rig.
 The faster you can change them, the faster you can get back on the road.

 6. Flares or Emergency Flasher